 Pirates have always been fascinating to people.
 In popular lore, they’ve become the antihero we all love to root for.
-Now, pirates have invaded board games and we’re going to lead you to the X on the map where you can find the best pirate board games out there.
+Now, pirates have invaded board games and we’re going to lead you to the X on the map where you can find the best pirate board games on the seven seas.

 I mean come on, who doesn’t like the rum-and-booty-obsessed swashbucklers?
 Fine the best Pirate Board Games below.

 Our board games aren’t even safe from the pirate invasion.
 A few years ago, if you were looking for a pirate-themed board game, you might have had a bit of trouble.
 Today, however, there are tons and tons of pirate-themed board games and the flood of games can be a bit hard to navigate.

 Luckily, we’ll be your navigators.
 Let’s set sail and see what’s on the horizon.